How to figure out what is wrong with your telescope when the

 collimation adjustments to move

-the star toward the tail of the coma or the
+the star toward the tail of the coma, which is in the direction of the

-This may easier if you have a friend helping you by turning the
+This may be easier if you have a friend helping you by turning the

 primary's collimation adjustments to move the star tilts the